 Charlie Munger, Warren Buffett's right-hand man at Berkshire Hathaway, dies at 99

-Berkshire Hathaway Vice Chairman Charlie Munger, long regarded as CEO Warren Buffett's right-hand man, died Tuesday at age 99.
+Charlie Munger, long regarded as CEO Warren Buffett's right-hand man at Berkshire Hathaway, has died at age 99.

-Munger died in a California hospital, Berkshire Hathaway said in a statement posted on its website.
+Munger died Tuesday in a California hospital, Berkshire Hathaway said in a statement posted on its website.
+Munger, who was Berkshire Hathaway's vice chairman, is credited with helping Buffett build the company into a legendary financial firm known for its canny investments in companies such as Apple and GEICO, leading to spectacular stock gains over the past several decades.

 "Berkshire Hathaway could not have been built to its present status without Charlie's inspiration, wisdom and participation," Buffett said in the statement.